 In addition to these requirements, mamads must contain three electrical outlets, a phone jack, and a television and/or radio socket.
 As of 2010, these rooms also require ventilation systems to circulate air.

 Many homes in Israel were built before 1993, leaving them without an effective bomb shelter.
 While residents can build their own, the government does allow for the installation of steel ‘cages’ that are then coated in concrete to offer a degree of protection.

 The world seems to slip further into chaos with each passing day.
 From skyrocketing crime rates and the constant threat of terrorism to the possibility of all-out war, a great argument can be made over the need for a reinforced safe room.
 Even if these threats aren’t an immediate concern, a mamad also serves as a place to ride out natural disasters in relative safety.

-While many people may desire an underground bunker, the cost and logistics of these make it very difficult to actually obtain one.
-Not everyone can cough up the money needed to have a bunker built, whereas renovating a room in the house might be more feasible.
-As an added bonus, reinforcing a pre-existing room will draw less attention to a safe room than installing a bunker.
+While many people may desire an underground bunker, the cost and logistics of these make it very difficult to obtain one.
+Not everyone can cough up the money needed to build a bunker, whereas renovating a room in the house might be more feasible.
+As an added bonus, reinforcing a pre-existing room will draw less attention to a safe space than installing a bunker.

 For ideas on where to build a survival shelter (such as a mamad) in plain sight, take a look at our article here.